 - 6.1 Six potential bidders who submitted PQQs were issued an 'Invitation To Tender' (i.e. they were invited to submit formal bids).
 Of these, four organisations placed bids, and three formed the final shortlist for evaluation. - 6.2 The successful bidder, Care UK, is a large for-profit organisation operating a number of healthcare facilities nationally, including the Sussex Orthopaedic Treatment Centre (SOTC).
 The two other short-listed bids came from a not-for-profit independent sector provider in alliance with a local GP practice, and from a non-local GP practice.
-Since the identity of and details concerning unsuccessful bidders might be deemed commercially confidential, these organisations will be referred to as bidder B and bidder C (with Care UK bidder A). - 6.3 After evaluation of the formal bids, it was established that all three short-listed bidders had comparable performance scores.17 - 6.4 However, bidder A offered to contract for the GP-Led Health Centre for considerably less than bidders B and C. This difference in cost amounted to approximately £2,000,000 over the course of the 5 year contract (i.e. bidder A was £2 million cheaper than the next cheapest bidder).
-Bidders B and C submitted very similar costings. - 6.5 Given the large discrepancy between bidder A and the other bidders' costings, and given that bidders B and C submitted very similar tenders in terms of price, Panel members were concerned that bidder A's costing might prove to be an underestimate.
-PCT officers told members that they were confident that bidder A's figures were robust as Care UK has some experience of running similar centres, and should consequently be in a good position to estimate costs.
-In any case, there is relatively little risk for the Local Health Economy here, as Care UK is bound to deliver its contract at the price agreed; it will not be the case that extra money will be provided to top up an unrealistically low bid.18
+Since the identity of and details concerning unsuccessful bidders might be deemed commercially confidential, these organisations will be referred to as bidder B and bidder C (with Care UK bidder A). - 6.3 After evaluation of the formal bids, it was established that all three short-listed bidders had comparable performance scores. - 6.4 However, bidder A offered to contract for the GP-Led Health Centre for considerably less than bidders B and C. This difference in cost amounted to approximately £2,000,000 over the course of the 5 year contract (i.e. bidder A was £2 million cheaper than the next cheapest bidder).
+Bidders B and C submitted very similar costings.

-17 The GP-Led Health Centre contract will measure performance via a series of performance indicators/targets.
-Up to 25% of the funding for the contract may be withheld for under-performance.
+&lt;sup>17 The GP-Led Health Centre contract will measure performance via a series of performance indicators/targets.
+Up to 25% of the funding for the contract may be withheld for underperformance.